 Infant colic: what are the symptoms and how can it be relieved?

 Is your baby crying intensely, especially in the evening, and seems inconsolable?
-What if it's the famous infant colic?
+Could it be the dreaded infant colic?

-They are quite common, affecting around 20% of babies [1].
-Although not serious, they are impressive and disconcerting for young parents who do not know how to soothe their newborn.
+They are quite common, affecting approximately 20% of babies [1].
+Although not serious, they are impressive and disconcerting for new parents who do not know how to soothe their newborn.

-At Biostime, we explain everything about infant colic so you can experience it a little more peacefully!
+At Biostime , we explain everything about infant colic so you can experience it a little more calmly!

-"Important notice: Breast milk is the ideal and natural food for every infant: it is best suited to their specific needs.
-When using infant formula, when the mother cannot or does not wish to breastfeed, it is important to scrupulously follow the instructions for preparation and use and to follow the advice of the medical profession."
+"Important notice: Breast milk is the ideal and natural food for every infant; it is best suited to their specific needs.
+If using infant formula when the mother cannot or does not wish to breastfeed, it is essential to strictly follow the preparation and usage instructions and to consult a healthcare professional."

 What is infant colic?

-Generally speaking, colic is described as recurring and regular crying spells in a baby.
-According to the Rome IV criteria, which define infant colic as a functional intestinal disorder [1], it is characterized by:
+In general, colic is described as recurrent and regular crying spells in a baby.
+According to the Rome IV criteria, which define infant colic within the framework of functional bowel disorders [1], it is characterized by:

 • An appearance and disappearance before the age of 5 months;

-• Crying, fussiness, and irritability over recurring and prolonged periods;
+• Crying , restlessness and irritability over recurring and prolonged periods;

-Infant colic is frightening and frustrating for new parents, who often don't know how to comfort their baby.
-However, rest assured, these crying spells are not serious.
+Infant colic can be alarming and frustrating for new parents, who often don't know how to soothe their baby.
+However, rest assured, these crying spells are harmless.

 Infant colic remains an enigma in the world of pediatrics!
 Despite many years of research, the causes of colic are still poorly understood.
-The immaturity of the baby's digestive system is sometimes put forward, with the formation of its intestinal microbiota being a real upheaval [2].
-Other hypotheses have been considered, including an intolerance to cow's milk proteins [3].
-But once again, these are only suppositions!
+The immaturity of the baby's digestive system is sometimes suggested, with the formation of their gut microbiota being a truly disruptive process [2].
+Other hypotheses have been considered, including an intolerance to cow's milk protein [3].
+But again, these are only suppositions!

 What are the symptoms of infant colic?

-• Your baby starts crying intensely and persistently;
+• Your baby starts crying intensely and continuously;

 • He folds his legs against his stomach, then stiffens them;